vanshika-chaudhary-economics/vanshika-chaudhary-economics.github.io/_pages/about.md

 ---
 permalink: /
 title: "Vanshika Chaudhary"
-subtitle: PhD Candidate in Economics, IIM Indore
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+PhD Candidate in Economics, IIM Indore

 **Hello!
 Welcome to my personal website.**